ashley-leung/monzo-interview/behavioral.md

 - Scaled with system complexity
 - Didn’t create long-term maintenance overhead

-Importantly, I wasn’t the tech lead — so this required influencing direction, not just executing.
+Importantly, I wasn’t the tech lead — so this required influencing, not dictating.

 ### Action
 **First** Start with understanding, not arguing

-Instead of pushing my idea immediately, I asked:
+Instead of pushing my idea immediately and shooting down others, I listen and ask:

+“Why"
-“What risks are you most worried about that E2E tests would catch?”
+"What do you worry about most, where E2E tests would catch?”

 This surfaced that their main concern was:
 - Cross-service integration failures in production